eclipse-archived/ceylon-lang.org/documentation/1.0/tour/basics.md

     }

 A _nonempty_ variadic parameter is declared using a postfix plus sign, for example, `String+`.
-In this case, the called must supply at least one argument.
+In this case, the caller must supply at least one argument.

 <!-- try-post: